 Look at your Why?
 What do YOU need?
 Maybe it’s not yoga, maybe it’s knitting?

-Self care is about balance – between mental, physical, emotional, social, environmental, spiritual factors.
+Self-care is about balance – between mental, physical, emotional, social, environmental, and spiritual factors.

-Women’s self care is built from honoring your values.
+Women’s self-care is built from honoring their values.

 Maybe it’s having that 45 minutes to yourself every day to sit in meditation and journal.

-Only you know what you really value, without involving or get influenced by someone else’s values.
+Only you know what you really value, without involving or getting influenced by someone else’s values.

 What you want to look for is to make subtle shifts in the way you live your life.
 Not major shifts.